rei/rei-cedar-docs/docs/components/buttons/README.md

 </cdr-doc-example-code-pair>

-## Call To Action
+## Alternate Presentations

-Call to Action is a stylized link used in campaigns and promotions to encourage users to further explore featured products, services or offers.
-Use CTA when navigating users to a new page.
-CTA buttons should use the `icon-right` slot, set the `tag` property to `"a"`, and set an `href` to navigate to.
+Alternate styles are available for light backgrounds, sales and off-price placement, and promotional calls to action.
+CTA buttons that link to a new page should set the `tag` property to `"a"`, and set an `href` to navigate to.

 <cdr-doc-example-code-pair repository-href="/src/components/button" :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrButton, IconCaretRight'})" >